-Step What You Should Do What do we do right now?
-Example A: The anti-scald protective device on the shower was repaired immediately.
-The water temperature was tested three times and did not exceed 120°F. Example B: The water main to the home was turned off and all faucets were drained.
+Step What You Should Do Example B: The water main to the home was turned off and all faucets were drained.
 The hot water heater was reset to 120°F. Water was restored to the home and temperature was tested at all faucets.
 Water did not exceed 120°F at any faucet.
 Make a plan to prevent the conditions that led to the violation from happening again.
 How do we prevent this from happening Example A: All anti-scald protective devices will be checked for functionality upon installation and monthly thereafter. again?
 Example B: The hot water heater has been equipped with a device that will not allow water temperature to be set above 120°F. Access to the device is limited to the agency's physical plant operations staff.

-Plan of Correction Do's and Don'ts DO's DON'T Be specific in your description of what was/will be done immediately.
+Plan of Correction Do's and Don't's DOs DON'Ts Use the privacy coding number to identify individuals or staff persons.
+Identify individuals or staff persons by name.
+Example: The anti-scald protective device on the Individual #1's shower was repaired immediately.
+Example: The anti-scald protective device on Jamie's shower was repaired immediately.
+Be specific in your description of what was/will be done immediately.
 Be vague in your description of what was/will be done immediately.
-Example: The anti-scald protective device on the shower was repaired immediately.
+Example: The anti-scald protective device on Individual #1's shower was repaired immediately.
 The water temperature was tested three times and did not exceed 120°F. Example: Water temperature was lowered.
 Include actions to identify identical violations elsewhere.
 Ignore the possibility of identical violations elsewhere.
 Example: All other anti-scald devices used in other homes were checked for functionality and were in good repair.
 Example: Water temperature was lowered.
 Be specific in your description of the actions that will be taken to prevent recurrence.
 Be vague in your description of the actions that will be taken to prevent recurrence.
 Example: All anti-scald protective devices will be checked for functionality upon installation and monthly thereafter.
 Example: Water temperature will be monitored.

-Plan of Correction Do's and Don'ts DO's DON'T Designate a person who is responsible for enacting the plan.
+Designate a person who is responsible for enacting the plan.
 Write a general statement that doesn't clearly establish who is responsible.

-Example: Anti-scald devices will be checked by the Agency Maintenance Supervisor.
+Plan of Correction Do's and Don't's DOs DON'Ts Example: Anti-scald devices will be checked by the Agency Maintenance Supervisor.
 Example : Water temperature will be lowered and monitored.
 Include specific dates or time periods by which corrections were/will be accomplished.
 Omit dates or timeframes for when corrections were/will be accomplished.
 Example: July 20, 2018 - The anti-scald protective device on the shower was repaired immediately.
 The water temperature was tested three times and did not exceed 120°F. Example : Water temperature will be monitored.
 All other anti-scald devices used in other homes were checked for functionality and were in good repair.
 When new anti-scald protective devices are installed - Devices will be checked for functionality before any individual uses the sink.
-On the First Day of Every Month - All anti- scald protective devices will be checked for functionality monthly.
+On the First Day of Every Month - All anti-scald protective devices will be checked for functionality monthly.